harishghasolia07/LearnNode.js/README.md

 - **Text Editor**: Choose a code editor or integrated development environment (IDE) of your preference.
 Popular choices include Visual Studio Code, Sublime Text, or Atom.

+### Hello World Example

+Let's create a simple "Hello World" example to ensure your Node.js installation is working correctly.

+1. Create a new folder for your Node.js projects.
+2. Inside the folder, create a new JavaScript file, e.g., `hello.js`.

 Learning Resources
 Here are some valuable resources to help you learn Node.js: